wijo2/DDoor-Rework/README.md

 Spells deal 1 damage base (compared to sword uncharged heavy base of 1.2), which is pretty high, so be sure to use them.

 On the main menu you can bind a button to switch between the current and most recently used weapon, make sure it's easily accessible, you are expected to swap weapons mid-combat. (mostly to umbrella as of now.)
-Though the bind isn't saved between sessions, and the recent weapon isn't saved between rooms/death, sorry for the inconveniance, I'll fix it later but these take some time to solve.
+Though the bind isn't saved between sessions, sorry for the inconveniance, I'll fix it later but this takes some time to solve.

 This mod uses assets from the game in scenes where they normally don't exist so they need to be loaded in before working.
 The biggest example is daggers, if you boot up the game and enter a save that's in a room without any blue mage enemies they won't work, you'll have to visit a room that contains a mage first (almost any big area).
 Just entering graveyard should be enough as of now for everything, I'll make an automatic loading system later.